Galaxy Phase-Space Density Data Preclude that Bose-Einstein Condensate be the Total Dark Matter: The Bose Einstein Condensate (BEC) as a Dark Matter candidate

 { 0.3cm}

 As noticed in ref. \cite{bdvs} the Bose-Einstein distribution, for massless particles is of the order of the comoving volume $ V_c $ as discussed above.
 The BEC distribution function is well defined.
 This is also the case for massive particles because the chemical potential at decoupling $ \mu_d $ must be equal to the particle mass $ m $ in order to form a BEC \cite{bdvs}.
 Even the part of the distribution function that describes the particles outside the condensate is of the order of $ V_c $.
-So, the two pieces of the total distribution function: the BEC part and the excited states part $ f_d\left(\displaystyle\frac{p}{T_d}\right) $ are of the order of the comoving volume $ V_c $ which in this case is very small.
-This is so because for the QCD phase transition $ g_d \sim 25 $ and $ (z_d + 1) \sim 1.7 \; 10^{12} $, giving for $ V_c $, \be V_c = \frac{V_{today}}{(z_d + 1)^3} \sim 2 \times 10^{-37} \; V_{today} \; . \ee Taking for example $ V_{today}^{1/3} = 1 $ kpc, yields $ V_c^{1/3} \sim 18200 $ km.